KeyofBlueS/kfrgb/README.md

 set a every single led color to ram 0x61 and 0x63 on i2c-bus 0

 `# kfrgb --ram 61,63 --bus 0 --mode static_byledcolor --byledcolors 255,0,0,0,255,0,0,0,255,255,0,0,0,255,0,0,0,255,255,0,0,0,255,0,0,0,255,255,0,0,0,255,0,0,0,255`

+set a every single led to a random color to ram 0x61 and 0x63 on i2c-bus 0

+`# kfrgb --ram 61,63 --bus 0 --mode static_byledcolor --randomcolor`

 set mode wind with default parameters to ram 0x61 on i2c-bus 0 without the warning before apply the settings